Highly Recommended Betrayal Trauma Therapist in Florida

 Whether it was betrayal, emotional abuse, manipulation, infidelity, or years of subtle disconnection and mistrust, relationship trauma can shake your foundation.
 You may find yourself questioning what’s real, who you can trust, whether it was your fault, or if you’re simply overreacting.

 You’re not overreacting.
 You’re having a valid response to a painful and disorienting experience.
+Therapy can help you process these emotions and gain clarity on your path forward.

 Betrayal trauma occurs when someone you deeply depend on—often a partner—violates your trust through infidelity, compulsive sexual behavior, chronic lying, or emotional manipulation.
 The discovery of these betrayals can lead to intense psychological and emotional distress.
 You may feel like the rug has been pulled out from under you—questioning your memories, your sense of reality, and even your self-worth.